sugi-juku/get-tension/README.md

 For people who love Tennis and Badminton.
 You can get racket string tension from sound by hitting your racket face.
-AI learns sound which I have just finished stringing, and predicts current racket string tension.
+AI learns sound just finished stringing, and predicts current racket string tension.
 It is written in Python.

 ![python powered](https://github.com/sugi-juku/get-tension/python-powered-w-200x80.png)